Proven-Paradox/shaper-system/Stories/The Warm Royalty and the Last Day of Spring.md

 Finally--though not least by any means--was the Benevolent Princess.
 Once she was called Metta, or Maitri, depending on who you ask.
 She wanted to spread joy to everyone she could.
 She served as advisor to her father, coming up with new ways to improve life in our world.

 They ran the realm justly and wisely, together, and for a very long time things were happy.
 Then a stranger entered their court.
 I first heard this one called The Eldest Evil.
-An older telling calls him Mara.

 The most well-behaved of you have never heard this before.
 But some of you are confused now.
 You might be thinking, 'Old Masac, the first time you told me this story he was called Vicious Victor.'
 Another might be thinking, 'You told me it was a woman, The First Thief!'
 All of you who heard it before heard a version where they looked and behaved a bit like you did at the time, didn't you?
 I think you're old enough to know that those were convenient fabrications.
 Little fables, meant to make you see some facet of your misbehavior from the most terrible creature our stories give to us.
 Forgive me for making up a parable, and if you ever believed it forgive yourself for being an impressionable child once upon a time.
 While I'm at it, Moon Moth Candy isn't actually based on what your spirit is like; we just gave sweet candies to the good kids and bitters to the naughty ones.
 You're old enough to know these things now.